Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ### Ansible analysis

 Looking through this file it gives a lot of hints and info about the machine itself.
-The files related to **ADCS** in combination with the name Authority make it pretty obvious that the privesc was related to active directory certificate services.
-When digging further into the files i found some Ansible keyvaults inside the **/Automation/Ansible/PWM/defaults/main.yml** file.
+The files related to **ADCS** in combination with the name Authority make it pretty obvious that the privesc was related to Active Directory Certificate Services.
+When digging further into the files I found some Ansible key vaults inside the **/Automation/Ansible/PWM/defaults/main.yml** file.

 ```yml
 ---